dangeles/dangeles.github.io/cdecmx.md

 Talking about field results.| *Dugesia guanajuatensis*

-## Embryology, Woods Hole-style, in Baja California, México
+## Embryology, Woods Hole-style, in Baja California, México, 2016

 *Clubes* offers two consecutive weeks of workshops.
 Initially, I was scheduled to give a *Club* in Guanajuato (see above) and